mrfitzpa/emicroml/docs/examples/modelling/cbed/distortion/estimation/run_rgm_test_set_1.rst

 Otherwise, if ``<use_slurm>`` equals ``no``, then the fourth script, i.e. the one with the basename ``prepare_and_submit_slurm_job.sh`` is not executed.
 See the contents of the scripts listed above for implementation details.
+Lastly, if the action is being performed as multiple SLURM jobs, then the default ``sbatch`` options, which are specified in the file with the basename ``prepare_and_submit_slurm_job.sh``, can be overridden by following the instructions in :ref:`this page <examples_overriding_sbatch_options_sec>`.